DDriggs00/mavlinkinterface/docs/passive/getPressureExternal.md

 ## Return values

 Returns a float.
-Returns the external pressure on the submarine in kiloPascals
+Returns the external pressure on the drone in kiloPascals

 ## Examples